Knowledge Base

 23 September 2022 by FiBL, ICAR and CIAT

-This publication present the prediction models that will facilitate high throughput screening of large cowpea germplasm in a non-destructive way and the selection of desirable chemotypes in any genetic background with huge application in cowpea crop improvement programs across the world.
+This publication presents the prediction models that will facilitate high throughput screening of large cowpea germplasm in a non-destructive way and the selection of desirable chemotypes in any genetic background with huge application in cowpea crop improvement programs across the world.
 Cowpea is a representative legume that can facilitate achieving sustainable nutrition and climate change goals.

 Proposed legal framework for the recognition and promotion of farmer managed seed systems (FMSS) and the protection of biodiversity